 A kernel is basically a set of instructions that speak directly to a computer processor.
 Given these instructions, advanced software packages (like entire operating systems) can function as needed.

 Is Linux Free?

 Yes, Linux is free depending on what kind of application you’re running and how you govern its usage.
 For example, operating systems that run on a “GNU/Linux” platform are free to download, modify, and use for personal applications.
 Enterprise Linux, selling software services, or related commercial entanglements may come with non-free licensing terms.
+This brings up an interesting point about open source vs proprietary software.
 Many Linux-based operating systems ship with proprietary (as in non-free) software components, which you can use without a monetary transaction but may inhibit other activities (such as selling that software in a package with other free software).